localstack/docs/content/en/getting-started/auth-token/index.md

 To use LocalStack, a license is required.
 You can get a license by registering on the [LocalStack Web Application](https://app.localstack.cloud/sign-up).Choose between a 14-day trial or explore additional features with our [paid offerring](https://app.localstack.cloud/pricing).
 During the trial period, you are welcome to use all the features of LocalStack.

-After starting your trial or purchasing a license, you need assign it to a user.
-Follow the steps below to assign a license to a user:
+After initiating your trial or acquiring a license, proceed to assign it to a user by following the steps outlined below:

 - Visit the [Users & Licenses page](https://app.localstack.cloud/workspace/members).
 - Select a user in the **Workspace Members** section for license assignment.